 - Interdisciplinary and creative approaches to research is de rigueur here, not the exception.
 Examples include ‘disordering dance’ (Watson 2020); ‘neurodiversity rong table’ (Oliver 2020), and innovative approaches to studying neurodivergence spanning philosophy, social science, film and more (Russell various, including Exploring Autism project 2015).
 Members have also developed innovative approaches through the Network’s regular seminars (eg Watson’s ‘dysco’ which toured Southbank Centre 2021).

-- That the Network was co-founded by two UK-migrant and women of colour of diverse disciplinary backgrounds, artist-curator Dr Kai Syng Tan with a sculptor-social scientist Dr Ranjita, also evidences the Network’s mission to ‘diversify neurodiversity’ and critique the white privilege perpetuated by purportedly inclusive outfits such as disability arts (Tan 2020) (See this short clip by Imari Barbarin, which powerfully unpacks the phenomena ).
+- That the Network is co-led by two women of colour of diverse disciplinary backgrounds, artist-curator Dr Kai Syng Tan with a sculptor-social scientist Dr Ranjita, also evidences the Network’s mission to ‘diversify neurodiversity’ and critique the white privilege perpetuated by purportedly inclusive outfits such as disability arts (Tan 2020) (See this short clip by Imari Barbarin, which powerfully unpacks the phenomena; see also Russell 2020 on the politics of the neurodiversity movement, Mistry 2019 on disability art movement’s racism, and Obasi 2022‘s ground-clearing piece that uncovers how white feminism has oppressed black women which bear many parallels).
 Distinct to advocacy or support groups, or other Jiscmail groups, the Network is ‘open to anyone with an interest in the messy and magical nexuses of creativity, neurodiversity, and research’, and to ‘support others as critical friends’ (Tan and Dhital 2020), within and beyond UK (members are in US, Canada, Taiwan, India, Europe and Australia).

 - That the Network includes people with PTSD, OCD, dementia, stroke and fibromyalgia enacts disidentification, which has upset the purists and gatekeepers of neurodiversity.
 Members tell their own stories, rather than having their voices appropriated, commodified, co-opted, distorted, white-washed, re-packaged by others.
 If disabled people have been historically and culturally silenced (Berger 2013) and representation is often ‘oppressive or negative’ (hevey 1993, 423), the Network bypasses academic presses as gate-keepers of the ‘intelligibility of knowledge’ (Manning 2018) and enables those ignored in popular media a voice, which can now be examined (Egner 2019).